oracle/node-oracledb/README.md

 ## <a name="license"></a> License

-Copyright (c) 2015, 2021, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2015, 2022, Oracle and/or its affiliates.

 You may not use the identified files except in compliance with the Apache License, Version 2.0 (the "License.")